 What do you like about your job?

-On the job, your responsibilities are well defined.
+On the job as a NRI banker, your responsibilities are well defined.
 Further, you may have the option of being a relationship manager within NRI Banking and this allows the young banker to get out into the field to acquire clients as well as to visit existing clients to extend the services of the bank.
 In this field, as a banker you will get to meet and interact with people who are visiting India and reside overseas.
 This interaction is the greatest part of the job as you get different views about everyday life from people who are living a different lifestyle and are travelling the world.

 What about promotions?